5 reasons responsible and ethical investing is here to stay

 The figure below outlines that 36% of the 165 investment managed included in the Responsible Investment Research Universe (RIAA’s 2020 Benchmark Report) disclose their full fund holdings and 28% disclose some holdings.¹

 This reporting is only set to grow.
-Key suppliers in asset-owner value chains and investment managers will soon be required to disclose full holdings as of this month (December 2020) to comply with ASIC’s Class Order [CO 14/443].¹ This will see an increase in portfolio holdings disclosure for most superannuation trustees.
+Key suppliers in the super fund value chain including investment managers will soon be required to disclose full holdings as of December 2021 to comply with ASIC’s Class Order [CO 14/443].¹ 6 This will see an increase in portfolio holdings disclosure for most superannuation trustees.

-It will be interesting to see this space grow further when Biden takes office, a champion of climate action and reporting, and the increased pressure on the Morrison Government for this.
+It will be interesting to see this space grow further now that has Biden taken office, a champion of climate action and reporting, and the increased pressure on the Morrison Government for this.

 Adding to this trend of greater transparency, over the last 10 years advances in technology has seen the rise of citizen journalism.
 That is, empowered citizens and consumers with portable equipment to film and photograph incidences, actively holding governments and companies to account.